EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 Storage> drive
 ```

-(At this point you could also choose a different storage type, and the rest of these instructions should still work)
+(At this point you could also choose a different storage type, and the rest of these instructions should still work.)

 ```bash
 ** See help for drive backend at: https://rclone.org/drive/ **